soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

     <input [ngModel]="title" (ngModelChange)="title = $event">
     ```

-    For custom components we can name the value and event properties to suit Angular's basic two-way binding syntax and skip NgModel.
+    For custom components we can name the value and event properties to suit Angular basic two-way binding syntax and skip NgModel.

     `[(pesho)]` Should have `pesho` property and `peshoChange` event handler method.